 Controlled substances like Ritalin and Adderall, which are stimulants, are often used to treat ADHD.
 At The Ranch, we take an abstinence-based approach to treating addictions and mental health disorders.
 Our medical team prescribes research-backed, non-stimulant, non-controlled medications as appropriate to manage ADHD symptoms.
 Treating individuals with non-controlled medications helps curtail possible abuse of prescription meds that is a risk factor for addicted individuals and those in recovery.

 We combine pharmacological therapies with evidence-based behavioral therapies and mindfulness approaches to treat clients with co-occurring disorders.
 Our experienced medical team works closely with clients to ensure ADHD symptoms are being effectively treated with research-backed medications.
 Clients also engage in therapies like cognitive behavioral therapy, dialectical behavior therapy, individual and group therapy, and expressive therapies.
 These approaches help clients better manage thinking patterns and behaviors, address underlying trauma, and develop resiliency and healthy coping skills.
-Learn more about our approaches.
+Learn more about our dual diagnosis treatment centers.